How to Recover Data If You Lose or Forget Your BitLocker Password?

 3. Thegrideon BitLocker Password Recovery: BitLocker Password by Thegrideon Software is an advanced password recovery tool for BitLocker encrypted volumes and BitLocker to Go protected devices (such as internal and external hard drives and USB flash drives).

-Solution 4: Recover lost data after you lose or forget your BitLocker password with Hasleo Data Recovery
+Solution 4: Recover Lost Data After Losing or Forgetting Your BitLocker Password with Hasleo Data Recovery

-If you can successfully find the BitLocker password or BitLocker recovery key after using the above solutions, but you still find that you have lost some files, you can recover data from Bitlockerr drive with Hasleo Data Recovery.
+If you can successfully find the BitLocker password or BitLocker recovery key using the above solutions, but still find that you have lost some files, you can recover data from the BitLocker drive with Hasleo Data Recovery.

 Step 1: Choose BitLocker Data Recovery

-Download, install and run Hasleo Data Recovery.
-And you will see a screen with many options of recovery.
-Please select BitLocker Data Recovery mode.
+Download, install, and run Hasleo Data Recovery.
+On the main interface, you'll see several recovery options.
+Please select BitLocker Data Recovery mode to proceed.

 select bitlocker data recovery mode